xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 </div>

 {% note info %}
-When the module splits an order into parcels, it does not take into account the dimensions of the individual items in the order nor the dimensions of the box into which they will be packed.
-As a result, the method does not guarantee that the items placed by the module into one parcel will actually fit in.
+When the addon splits an order into parcels, it does not take into account the dimensions of the individual items in the order nor the dimensions of the box into which they will be packed.
+As a result, the method does not guarantee that the items placed by the addon into one parcel will actually fit in.
 It is your responsibility as a merchant to verify not only that the weight of the items in each shipment does not exceed the Package maximum weight limit, but also to make sure the items placed into each parcel do actually fit into the box of the specified dimensions.
 {% endnote %}

-If you choose not to follow the split of the items into parcels proposed by the module, you should adjust the configuration of the shipments in the **Shipments** section accordingly.
+If you choose not to follow the split of the items into parcels proposed by the addon, you should adjust the configuration of the shipments in the **Shipments** section accordingly.

 For example, you may change the dimensions of specific parcels, or move the items between the existing parcels, or add more parcels and move some of the items there.
 However, please be aware that if you change the way your items are split into shipments, it may cause a significant difference between the actual shipping fees you will need to pay and the estimated shipping cost that the buyer has paid.